Family Friendly Things to do in Duluth MN

 Swimming in Lake Superior

 Looking to relax a little?
 Consider taking a dip in Lake Superior.
 There are a couple of great places to do so.
-My favorite is on Minnesota Point.
+I love Minnesota Point.
 At the end of the road is a great beach, Park Point Beach.

 Only true Minnesotans will put on dry suits and brave the waters during wintertime.
 There is a great spot along the northern side of Duluth near the North Shore Visors center that is popular with surfers.